Reading Time: 7 minutes

 Generation Z wants to be self-sufficient.
 That means they want to have minimal friction between themselves and the product or service they’re using.
 So rather than imposing customer support staff on them, invest in technology that provides access and enables them to solve their own problems.
 Banks that do this effectively will improve banking app adoption.

 Live chat is one solution that fits this bill.
 Wells Fargo witnessed a double-digit hike in conversions and improved customer satisfaction rates after it implemented live chat.
 Comprehensive FAQ sections are another way to address the most common questions and problems experienced by customers.
-And data from live chat interactions can be used to either add content to FAQ sections or to train chatbots that can be available to customers around the clock.
+Data from live chat interactions can be used to either add content to FAQ sections or to train chatbots that can be available to customers around the clock.

 Chatbots can also act as guides to customers to either navigate the app or answer questions about products and services.
 HDFC Life was the first chatbot in India to help customers choose life insurance.
 Using a 60-second assessment quiz, the bot computed an “Insurance Quotient” that allowed it to recommend suitable plans.
 It worked: 8.03% of users expressed an interest in purchasing the product after interacting with the bot; traditional web-based forms only generate up to 2% interest.